sampenland/nova2d/README.md

  - 4 built in fonts: "font1", "font2", "font3", "font4"
  - Debug Draw shapes: Circle and Rectangle

- Prefabs
+ Prefabs/Components
+ - Basic StatBar (main use is Health Bars)
+ - HitDisplay (pre-made tweened text)

+ Controllers:
- - Basic WSAD/ArrowKeys controller with built-in movement bounds, acceleration, Graver, Time Effected, etc.
+ - Basic ArrowKeys/Joysticks controller with built-in movement bounds, acceleration, Graver, Time Effected, etc.

  Managment
  - Ease of use Color Managament, Referencer and Asset(sprite/texutre) Managament
  - Simple 2D Collision Manager
+ - Timelines - easily create an array of events to happen on an varying interval or on referenced condition function
  - Simple 2D Renderering with 20 layers for PhotoShop like layer rendering
  - Gravers : Component type gravity objects that apply forces to attached objects
  - Tweens : Ability to Tween an object's X, Y, etc. from startValue to endValue in N amount of milliseconds (all implemented curves shown here: www.easings.net )